gayverjr/pyemap/docs/single_protein/algorithms/graph_drawing.rst

 **Degree-based algorithm**

-This algorithm greedily prunes the largest edges by weight of the graph until each node has at most :attr:`edge_prune` neighbors.
+This algorithm greedily prunes the largest edges by weight of the graph until each node has at most :attr:`max_degree` neighbors.

 ..
    .. _degree_prune: